 One year ago to the day that I tendered a final farewell to my Father from this realm – I said my final goodbyes to my Grandmother.

-That same numb feeling that radiated throughout my body then – returned with a vengeance bringing me to my knees in omnipresent convulsions of emotions.
+That same numb feeling that radiated throughout my body then – returned with a vengeance bringing me to my knees in an omnipresent convulsions of emotions.

 Over the past couple of years – I’ve started referring to death as a transition to the Pantheon of the Ancestors – as the tacit acceptance that this place isn’t our home finally begins to take root.